devlopersabbir/sabbir-code-snippet/README.md

 # <center>Sabbir Code Snippet<center>

-This is a simple extension that provides code snippets for HTML and JavaScript.
+This is a simple extension that provides code snippets for all programming language and framwork.
 It helps to speed up the coding process by providing handy snippets for commonly used code structures.
 It's easy to use and can be a great tool for both beginners and experienced developers.

 ## Features